Tutorial

 Factory : ADO.Sessions.Factory.Session_Factory;

 The factory can be initialized by giving a URI string that identifies the driver and the information to connect to the database.
 Once created, the factory returns a session object to connect to that database.
 To connect to another database, another factory is necessary.
+For SQLite and SQLCipher, the URI string must indicate the path of the database file.
+For MySQL and PostgreSQL, the URI string should contain the host name and port to connect to the database server.

-ADO.Sessions.Factory.Create (Factory, "postgresql://localhost:5432/ado_test?user=test");
+ADO.Sessions.Factory.Create (Factory, "sqlite:samples.db?synchronous=OFF&encoding='UTF-8'");

 Factory initialization is done once when an application starts.
 The same factory object can be used by multiple tasks.